November in world evangelism outreach: It happened today!

-- November 26, 1705 -- The Lutheran Mission to East India is founded through the persuasive
+- November 26, 1705 -- The Lutheran Mission to East India was founded through the

-- November 27, 1900 -- The first American Protestant missionaries arrive in Guam
+- November 27, 1900 -- The first American Protestant missionaries arrived in Guam

-- November 28, 1978 -- Independent Baptist missionary James Dearmore is ambushed in
+- November 28, 1978 -- Independent Baptist missionary James Dearmore was ambushed in

-killed by American Indians in Washington's Walla Walla valley.
+killed by Native Americans in Washington's Walla Walla valley.
 Whitman had recently returned

-from a 3,000-mile journey where he had convince the American Board of Commissioners for
+from a 3,000-mile journey where he had to convince the American Board of Commissioners for

-to Washington, he unfortunately (and unknowingly) brought with him the measles virus.
-Many
+to Washington, he unknowingly brought the measles virus with him.
+Many Native Americans

-and other missionaries of black magic, the Indians put them to death.
+and other missionaries of black magic, the Native Americans put them to death.

-- November 30, 1846 -- Presbyterian missionary John Geddie and his family set sail for
+- November 30, 1846 -- Presbyterian missionary John Geddie and his family sailed for

 Polynesia.
 When Geddie died in 1872, his memorial tablet said simply: "When he landed in